About Us

 - Phone:

-Helen is primary school teacher in Huddersfield.
-She teaches part time and spends the rest of the week working as an RE consultant in Leeds and managing Kirklees Education and Faith project.
-In her spare time she enjoys reading and volunteering in her local community.
-Helen is the professional advisor to Leeds SACRE.
+Helen is a part-time primary school teacher and spends the rest of the week working as an RE consultant in Leeds.
+Helen coordinates the Primary RE Networks for Kirklees, Leeds and Manchester/Salford.
+Helen is the professional adviser to Leeds SACRE.

 - Phone: